3b1b/manim/README.md

 This is my personal version that I use to make my projects.
 It has some modifications and additions, the codes of my projects are in the folders "projects".

 Due to the modifications I made, you will not be able to compile my projects in the original version of Manim, so I recommend that you use this version if you want to compile them.
-I have a course in both Spanish and English that may be of interest to people who want to learn from scratch (even without knowledge of LaTeX and / or Python).
+I have a course in both [Spanish](https://github.com/Elteoremadebeethoven/AnimacionesConManim) and [English](https://github.com/Elteoremadebeethoven/AnimationsWithManim) that may be of interest to people who want to learn from scratch (even without knowledge of LaTeX and / or Python).

 The main modifications that this version of Manim has are:
-* Configuration to write texts in Spanish (try with `utf8` or `latin1` in "tex_template.tex")
+* Configuration to write texts in Spanish.
 * New predefined colors.
-* New objects: Brackets and custom brackets (similar to Brace) and so on.
+* New objects: Brackets and custom brackets (like `Brace`).
 * New LaTeX packages added: Sources, chemistry symbols, music, etcetera.
-* SVG images that I use in my videos.
+* [SVG images](https://github.com/Elteoremadebeethoven/Manim-TB/tree/master/media/svg_images) that I use in my videos.
-* Export svg with `-i`.
+* Export GIF with `-i`.
-* Export with custom fps with `-kx FPS`.
+* Export with custom *fps* with `-kx FPS`.
 * Activate mp4 in high definition using ```--hd```.

 # Indications.